dsp-uga/team-shirley-p3/README.md

 ![](https://github.com/dsp-uga/team-shirley-p3/blob/jiahao_develop/visualization/video.gif)

 ## Preprocessing
-Before feeding the data to the model, we implemented the median fileter and gaussian filter to the data, which could help remove some noise.
+Before feeding the data to the NMF model, we implemented the median fileter and gaussian filter to the data, which could help remove some noise.

+For the CNN model, we averaged the pixels from every video frame in a sample to create a single image.
+These images will serve as the input to the model, so that pixel-wise classification can occur to determine neurons.
+We crafted masks by reading in the regions json files included with each sample, and for every coordinate we labeled that pixel to be a neuron, and the rest background.
+However, this resulted in a severe class imbalance.
+In an effort to compensate for this, we cropped each sample's averaged image and corresponding mask into 64 64x64 regions in the hopes of training our model by region-by-region rather than by inputting the entire image.
+Additionally, our model was trained using only regions where the neurons were at least 40% of the image.

 ## Implementation
 ### NMF